 - Popular Features: College-town vibe, local breweries, and proximity to the Shawangunk Mountains

-New Paltz boasts a vibrant arts and music scene, with numerous festivals and events throughout the year.
+New Paltz has an active arts and music scene, with numerous festivals and events throughout the year.
 The surrounding landscape provides ample opportunities for outdoor activities, including rock climbing and hiking, making it a haven for nature enthusiasts.

 4. Kingston